Archer City History

 In 1858, the Texas State Legislature created the county and designated Archer City (Archer) as the county seat.
 Archer County was named in honor of an early Texas Patriot, Branch Tanner Archer, (1790-1856) who was a leading figure in the Texas Revolution and Republic of Texas.

 The first settlers in Archer County were the R.O.
 Prideaux family in 1874, who came from England, and the W.W.
 Hutton family, who came from Canada in 1875.
 The area was open to settlement after the U.S. Army drove the American Indians from North Texas.
 In 1876, it was reported by the Galveston News that there was to be a new town in Archer County called Archer City, and the town was intended to lie on the projected paths of three railroad lines – the Fort Worth and Denver Railroad, the Houston and Texas Central Railroad, and the Red River and Rio Grande Railroad.

 In February 1877, Dr. C.B.
 Hutto, a dentist from South Carolina, purchased 4,422 acres from W.F.
 Adams at a cost of $2,110.
-Dr. Hutto donated lots for the town square and a 20’ x 20’ wooden building to be used as a courthouse.
-He also donated a lot for a jail and lots for the construction of Protestant churches.
+Dr. Hutto donated property for the town square, a 20’ x 20’ wooden building to be used as a courthouse and a jail.
+He also donated property for the construction of Protestant churches.
 In 1892, the post office name was changed from Archer to Archer City to conform to the name of the town.